yegor256/blog/_posts/2016/jun/2016-06-03-conference-mistakes.md

 comfortable on the stage.
 Being there alone doesn't help at all.
 Also, the moderator will promote me to better engage with the audience.

-{% quote I'm not only attending your event, but also associating my name with it %}
+{% quote I'm not only attending your event, but also associating my name with it. %}

 **Boring website**.
 The higher the level of the conference, the more modern and beautiful their